 Moreover you, also get Footer and Widget Area padding options.

-GeneratePress premium theme also offers you Copyright section, where-in you can easily remove powered by GeneratePress (default copyright message) and add your own custom message in footer.
+GeneratePress Premium theme also offers you a Copyright section, where-in you can easily remove powered by GeneratePress (default copyright message) and add your own custom message in the footer.

 Although this section comes into the Layout module.
 But, since it has tons of options to show, I have written it seperately.